SWLivingstone/react-native-flash-cards/README.md

 # Getting Started!

-This app was bundled with yarn so for best results please use yarn and not npm
+This app was bundled with yarn so for best results please use yarn and not npm.
+It has been tested on andorid using the expo app on a samsung galaxy s7

 1. clone the repository
 2. run yarn install